 To see my most recent reviews, click the Reviews tab at the top.
 If you want to browse through earlier ones, go for the Review Archives.
 And if you want to know more about how I’m approaching reviews on this blog, check out my Reviewing Policy.

-- a novelist, poet, blogger, occasional vlogger, folk musician, dancer (Irish dancer and ballet), booknerd, and full-time procrastinator
+- a novelist, poet, blogger, occasional vlogger, folk musician, dancer (Irish dance and ballet), booknerd, and full-time procrastinator

 - a student of Anglo-Saxon, Norse and Celtic at the University of Cambridge.